WSU Spokane Campus banner

 WSU SPOKANE

 Located about 75 miles north of Pullman, WSU Health Sciences Spokane is the University’s urban health sciences campus, which prepares the state’s future generations of physicians, nurses, pharmacists, and other health professionals.
-Nearly 1,500 undergraduate, professional, and graduate students pursue degrees at the 48-acre campus.
+Over 1,200 undergraduate, professional, and graduate students pursue degrees at the 48-acre campus.
 WSU Health Sciences Spokane is home to several modern facilities including the Pharmaceutical and Biomedical Sciences building, which houses the latest in health science laboratories and classroom technology.
 The campus also houses programs offered by Eastern Washington University and is located just across the Spokane River from Gonzaga University.
 Fittingly, this area of Spokane is referred to as the University District, or U-District.

 Meet our Campus Chancellor: